Transputer: Links

 The basic design of the transputer included serial links known as "os-link"s that allowed it to communicate with up to four other transputers, each at 5, 10, or 20 Mbit/s - which was very fast for the 1980s.
-Any number of transputers could be connected together over links (which could run tens of metres) to form one computing farm.
+Any number of transputers could be connected together over links (which could run tens of metres over differential wiring) to form one computing farm.
 A hypothetical desktop machine might have two of the "low end" transputers handling input/output (I/O) tasks on some of their serial lines (hooked up to appropriate hardware) while they talked to one of their larger cousins acting as a CPU on another.

 There were limits to the size of a system that could be built in this fashion.
 Since each transputer was linked to another in a fixed point-to-point layout, sending messages to a more distant transputer required that messages be relayed by each chip in the line.
 This introduced a delay with every "hop" over a link, leading to long delays on large nets.
 To solve this problem Inmos also provided a zero-delay switch that connected up to 32 transputers (or switches) into even larger networks.